 How We Can Help:

-Here at Choices for Life we have a wide variety of services that may help someone in this situation.
+Here at Choices for Life, we have a wide variety of services that may help someone in this situation.
 We offer outpatient services, counseling, therapeutic foster care, intensive family care, and an extensive list of resources for you to use.
+Our Georgia location is a trauma-informed agency.
 Please do not hesitate to reach out to us with any questions or concerns.
 We are happy to help.